jeremy4971/sumb_public/README.md

 It’s a native Swift companion app for scheduled macOS updates via blueprints.
 Instead of interrupting workflows with aggressive pop-ups, it lives discreetly in the menu bar with a live countdown.
 It also features optional notification reminders that actually respect the user's Focus mode.
 Basically, it keeps users informed without ruining their UX.

-✅ Free
-✅ Apple inspired UI
-✅ Texts customization
-✅ Signed and notarized
+✅ Free  ✅ Apple inspired UI. ✅ Texts customization  ✅ Signed and notarized

 ## Screenshots
 ![5 days left](https://github.com/jeremy4971/sumb_public/blob/main/screenshots/popover-update.png?raw=true)